awslabs/aws-encryption-sdk-specification/data-format/message-header.md

 These entries MUST have entries sorted, by key, in ascending order according to UTF-8 encoded binary value.
-[TODO does the above informationrmation belong here or as part of encryption context?]

 The following table describes the fields that form each key value pair entry.
 The bytes are appended in the order shown.